k-mktr/fedora-things-to-do/README.md

 *(As of 2025-08-04)*

-- Added NetBird to the Remote Access & Networking category with official script installation option, thanks @The-Sp4rt4cus
+- Added NetBird to the Remote Access & Networking category.
+Thanks @The-Sp4rt4cus
 - Added Sly image editor to the Media & Graphics category with Flatpak installation option
 - Added NetPeek network scanner to the System Tools category with Flatpak installation option
 - Added Android Studio IDE to the Development Tools category with Flatpak installation option